Are you looking for the best kink-proof air hoses currently on the market?

 Some names to look out for are:

-An indicator of a good product is whether or not the hose is manufactured within the USA.
-If the company have stuck to producing their product in the US, their returns and customer service centres are likely within the country too.
+An indicator of a good product is whether the hose is manufactured within the USA.
+If the company has stuck to manufacturing its product in the US, its returns and customer service centers are likely within the country too.